netsec-ethz/scion-java-multiping/README.md

-# SCION Java MutliPing
+# SCION Java MultiPing

-A tool that allows pinging all known ASes in one run.
+A tool that allows pinging / trace route) all known ASes in one run.